arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 Based on the amount of Quality Time available (about 12 days per quarter) we recommend that developers choose 3 objectives, with each objective being broken down into 4 "SMART" key results.
 This means that a developer can be expected to complete a key result each week on average.

 We recommend objectives which are either relevant to a developer's current delivery team mission or to the wider Engineering Quality Framework priorities.
-This is because we believe that choosing objectives which pull in the same direction as the wider team will enhance the learning experience as well as benefitting the wider team mission.
+This is because we believe that choosing objectives which pull in the same direction as the wider team will enhance the learning experience as well as benefitting the whole team.

 To help developers choose appropriate objectives, Principal Engineers and Senior Developers will frequently design improvement projects that need contributions from developers in several teams.
 However, it is completely acceptable for a developer to pursue their own improvement ideas so long as these are agreed with their line manager.